 The Encaenia day consists of four elements:

 10:30 - Lord Crewe’s Benefaction

 How do I get tickets?

 Ceremony: Members of Congregation, staff, students, and Academic Visitors can apply for tickets online.
-Convocation members (alumni and retired members of Congregation) can apply for a ticket by emailing firstname.lastname@example.org.
-A limited number of tickets are available, which will be allocated on a first-come first-served basis from Wednesday 26 April 2017.
-Your ticket will be mailed to you within two weeks of the event.
+Convocation members (alumni and retired members of Congregation) can apply for a ticket by emailing email@example.com.
+A limited number of tickets are available, which will be allocated on a first-come first-served basis from Tuesday 24 April 2018.
+Your ticket will be mailed to you a week before the event.
+If you apply for a ticket to the ceremony, this does not grant you access to the Garden Party (see below).
 Tickets to the ceremony are not available to members of the public.

 Lord Crewe’s Benefaction: Tickets are not available for Lord Crewe’s Benefaction as attendance is restricted to the following members of the University: